etruel/wpematico/readme.txt

 == Description ==

-WPeMatico is a powerful and user-friendly WordPress plugin that automates the importing of RSS feeds to create posts.
+WPeMatico is a powerful and user-friendly WordPress plugin that automates the importing of RSS feeds and XML Files to create posts.
 It is designed for autoblogging, content curation, and news aggregation, allowing you to easily manage and publish content from multiple sources.

 [youtube https://www.youtube.com/watch?v=HjVcUzF-FYs]

 ---
-With WPeMatico, you can sit back while the plugin automatically fetches content from your chosen RSS feeds and posts them on your website.
+With WPeMatico, you can sit back while the plugin automatically fetches content from your chosen RSS feeds and XML Files and posts them on your website.
 Customize settings for categories, post types, images, and more to fully control your autoblogging experience.

 ## 🤖 Discover WPeMatico's Autoblogging Power ##